cuba-platform/ldap-addon/README.md

 ### Simple Rule

 Simple rules allow granting access rights (by assigning an access group and roles) to users, if particular conditions are met.
-To create a simple rule, select the *Create simple rule* option from the menu of the *Create matching rule* button.
+To create a simple rule, select the *Create Simple Rule* option from the menu of the *Create Matching Rule* button.

 #### Simple Matching Rule Editor